IPS-Eye-White

 The Gentiles and The Samaritans

 There are ONLY two other occasions when baptism with the Holy Spirit accompanied by tongues is specifically said to have taken place.
-Note that this was not just two random groups of people who spoke in tongues.

-The Gentiles - The Romans in Caesarea
+The Gentiles i.e. The Romans in Caesarea

 The tongues phenomenon occurred again in Caesarea several years after Pentecost - this time in the home of the Roman centurion Cornelius.
 Acts 10:46 clearly states that those Jews who accompanied Peter to Cornelius' house were amazed to hear the Gentiles "speak with tongues and magnify God".